Bewick and Beanley Moors: Location and natural features

+Bewick Moor is drained by Harehope Burn.
+The river at Bewick Moor is marked by a sandstone river ghyll or gorge known as Harehope Canyon.
+The canyon is marked at its northernmost end by Dove Crags.
+The river drains, via the Eglingham Burn, into the River Aln.

 Vegetation

-Bewick and Beanley Moors sit on Fell Sandstone of the Border Group, falling from 315 m in the west to 70 m in the east, and are a nationally important example of a mosaic of habitats supporting a wide range of vegetation types associated with the transition from lowand to upland moors.
+Bewick and Beanley Moors sit on Fell Sandstone of the Border Group, falling from 315 m in the west to 70 m in the east, and are a nationally important example of a mosaic of habitats supporting a wide range of vegetation types associated with the transition from lowland to upland moors.
 The SSSI citation for the moors defines the principal vegetation and describes a number of specific landforms and transitional areas occurring throughout the site which give rise to specific local flora communities.

 The dominant flora of the site is characterised as a wet heath composed of heather (Calluna vulgaris), purple moor-grass (Molinia caerulea), cross-leaved heath (Erica tetralix), deergrass (Trichophorum cespitosum), bilberry (Vaccinium myrtillus) and tormentil (Potentilla erecta), and occasional bog-moss (Sphagnum capillifolium).

 A repeated feature of the moors, notably found in the central parts of Bewick Moor and at Beanley Moss, are bogs formed in the depressions and basins abounding throughout the site, and on flat land found on higher ground above valleys.
 The bogs - waterlogged peat accumulations - fall in type between basin mires and blanket bogs, and are an important factor in the significance of the site on their own account, as they transition to other landforms, and because they are the easternmost examples in Britain of such habitats.
 Bog sites on the moors give rise to heather, cross-leaved heath, common and hare’s-tail cotton-grasses (Eriophorum angustifolium and E. vaginatum) amongst a variety of bog-mosses including (Sphagnum papillosum), (S. capillifolium) and (S. magellanicum).
 Less common are crowberry (Empetrum nigrum ssp. nigrum), cranberry (Vaccinium oxycoccos), bog asphodel (Narthecium ossifragum) and round-leaved sundew (Drosera rotundifolia).

-Transitional bogs sites of the sort found on the moors, within heathland, are uncommon and give rise to noteworthy flora.
+Transitional bog sites of the sort found on the moors, within heathland, are uncommon and give rise to noteworthy flora.
 At a bog site west of Cateran Hill there is a transition into a fen supporting bottle-sedge (Carex rostrata), marsh cinquefoil (Potentilla palustris), and the bog-moss (Sphagnum fallax).
-A Quarryhouse Moor example shows a transition from bog to an area of purple moor-grass, bottle sedge, star and carnation sedges (Carex echinata andC. panicea), bog-moss (Sphagnum palustre), and related species.
+A Quarryhouse Moor example shows a transition from bog to an area of purple moor-grass, bottle sedge, star and carnation sedges (Carex echinata and C. panicea), bog-moss (Sphagnum palustre), and related species.

 Watercourses across the site support soft or sharp-flowered rush (Juncus effusus and J. acutiflorus), haircap moss (Polytrichum commune), and occasional associated flora such as star-sedge, marsh pennywort (Hydrocotyle vulgaris) and bogbean (Menyanthes trifoliata).